 Mrs. M. McN.
 WALSH, Preceptress,

-Teacher of Botany, History, Reading, etc.
+Teacher of Bolany, History, Reading, etc.

 Miss E. M. FAULKNER,

 Teacher of Pellis Work, Painting, Drawing, etc.

 Miss D. L. STANLEY,

 Teacher of Piano Music, Wax Fruit, Flowers, etc.

-Mrs. Dr. DARWIN,
+Mrs. Dn.
+DARWIN,

 Teacher of English Branches.

 Miss J. M. WALSH,

 Teacher of Primary English.

 The recent success of this School is extraordinary.
 Besides being the cheapest one of the kind ever established, this Institution is now the largest in this section of the State.
-All branches are taught, and Students of all ages

-this institution is now the largest in this section of the State.
-All branches are taught, and Students of all ages and of both sexes are received.
-The expenses for board, room rent, furniture, fuel and tuition in common English, are only \$22.50 per quarter.
+All branches are taught, and Students of all ageriand of both sexes are received.
+The expenses for board, room reut, furniture, fuel and tuition in common English, are only \$22.50 per quarter.
+Students can enter whenever are only \$22.50 per quarter.
 Students can enter whenever they wish.
 For other information address John D. Walsh, Cassville, Huntingdon county, Pa. [jel6-tf.]

-THE HUNTINGDON FOUNDRY IN BLAST AGAIN!-The subscribers take this method informing their friends and the public generally, that of informing their friends and the public generally, that they have rebuilt the Huntingdon Foundry, and are now in successful operation, and are prepared to furnish Castings of every description, of best quality and versue workmanship, on short notice, and on reasonable terms.
-Farmers are invited to call and examine our Ploughs.
-We are manufacturing the Hunter-Plough.
+THE HUNTINGDON FOUNDRY IN BLAST AGAIN!-The subscribers take this method-i informing their friends and the public generally, that of informing their friends and the public generally, that they have rebuilt the Huntingdon Foundry, and are now in successful operation, and are prepared to furnish Castings of every description, of best quality and examine our Ploughs.
+We are manufacturing the Hunter Plough.
 This plough took the first premium at the Huntingdon county Agricultural Fair last fall.
 Also, Hunter's celebrated Cutter Ploughs, which can't be beat-together with the Keystone, Hillside and Bar-shear ploughs.
 We have on hand and are manufacturing Stoves-such as Cook, Parlor, and Office stoves for wood or coal.
 Hollow ware, consisting of Kettles, Boilers, Skillets, &c., all of which we will sell cheap for cash or in exchange for country produce.
 Old metal taken for castings.
 By a strict attention to business, and a desire to please, we hope to receive a liberal share of public patronage.